-Ever since 2005, Rafael Nadal has been the dominant figure in men's tennis on the slowest surface, winning the majority of clay-court tournament he has entered and ruling the surface as no one did since Anthony Wilding 100 years earlier.
+Since 2005, Rafael Nadal has been the dominant figure in men's tennis on the slowest surface, winning the most clay-court tournaments he has entered and ruling the surface as no one did since Anthony Wilding 100 years earlier.

-Nadal was off to a flying start in 2009, conquering the Australian Open, Indian Wells, Monte Carlo, Barcelona, and Rome before suffering a shocking loss at the Roland Garros to Robin Soderling which took the rhythm and confidence from him, unable to win another title until spring 2010.
+Nadal was off to a flying start in 2009, conquering the Australian Open, Indian Wells, Monte Carlo, Barcelona, and Rome before suffering a shocking loss at Roland Garros to Robin Soderling, which took the rhythm and confidence from him, unable to win another title until spring 2010.

-The Spaniard didn't play badly in the past 11 months before Monte Carlo, collecting eight losses in the semi-final or final as he missed that final touch that would have sent him over the top against the biggest rivals.
+The Spaniard didn't play badly in the past 11 months before Monte Carlo, collecting eight losses in the semi-final or final but missing that final touch that would have sent him over the top against the biggest rivals.

-That all changed at his familiar ground in Monte Carlo, winning his 37th ATP title in the most potent style that was ever seen at the Masters 1000 event, writing the record books and starting his charge towards the ATP throne again.
+That all changed at his familiar ground in Monte Carlo, winning his 37th ATP title in the most effective style ever seen at the Masters 1000 event, writing the record books and starting his charge towards the ATP throne.

-Namely, Nadal lost only 14 games in five encounters to demolish all of his opponents and get his hands on the trophy that turned his season in the right direction.
-He would carry this form into the rest of the clay season, winning all three Masters 1000 tournaments and Roland Garros for the first time in his career in a single season and becoming world no.
+Namely, Nadal lost only 14 games in five encounters to demolish his opponents and get his hands on the trophy that turned his season in the right direction.
+He would carry this form into the rest of the clay season, winning all three Masters 1000 tournaments and Roland Garros for the first time in a career in a single season and becoming world no.

 1 again.
-Rafa toppled all of his opponents to reach the final and Fernando Verdasco stood no chance in the title match as well, losing 6-0 6-1 in an hour and 26 minutes in what has been one of the most one-sided Masters 1000 finals since the series was established in 1990.
+Rafa toppled all of his opponents to reach the final, and Fernando Verdasco stood no chance in the title match as well, losing 6-0, 6-1 in an hour and 26 minutes in what has been one of the most one-sided Masters 1000 finals since establishing the series in 1990.

-He was all over Verdasco on the return, grabbing 64% of the points and notching six breaks from 14 opportunities to rule the scoreboard and bring the match home in no time at all.
-Fernando couldn't do much on the return besides that last game but we have to say he could have clinched a few more games, reaching deuce in five different games and having a 40-30 or 30-40 in nine out of 13 games, only to lose the majority of those against a focused rival who kept his level on a high note from start to finish.
+He was all over Verdasco on the return, grabbing 64% of the points and notching six breaks from 14 opportunities to rule the scoreboard and bring the match home in no time.
+Fernando couldn't do much on the return besides that last game, but we have to say that he could have clinched a few more games, reaching deuce in five different games and having a 40-30 or 30-40 in nine out of 13 games, only to lose the majority of those against a focused rival who kept his level on a high note from start to finish.

-Fernando managed to find some range in set number two and to stay on the level terms with Nadal when it comes to winners, something we can't say about his errors tally that was still very high, often missing in the most important moments to attach only a single game by his name on the scoreboard.
+Fernando did find some range in set number two and stayed on the level terms with Nadal when it comes to winners.
+Still, we can't say the same about his errors tally that was still very high, often missing in the most critical moments and attaching only a single game to his name.

-He was incapable of moving Nadal from the comfort zone or imposing his forehand, with Rafa defending with ease to keep his backhand side safe and controlling the pace with his deep and powerful topspin forehands that Verdasco failed to deal with.
+He was incapable of moving Nadal from the comfort zone or imposing his forehand, with Rafa defending with ease to keep his backhand safe and control the pace with his deep and powerful topspin forehands that Verdasco failed to deal with.

-Nadal tamed his shots nicely, hitting from the comfort zone and defending against rival's attacks with an efficiency that forced Verdasco to make too many errors, seeking lines and those small parts of the court that Rafa would leave open.
+Nadal tamed his shots nicely, hitting from the comfort zone and defending against the rival's attacks with an efficiency that drew Verdasco into too many errors, seeking lines and those small parts of the court that Rafa would leave open.

-Rafa stayed on nine unforced errors while Fernando counted to 25, missing equally from both wings and usually in the pivotal moments that could have kept him in the encounter a couple of games longer.
-He also had 14 forced mistakes and Nadal stayed on just seven, bringing the overall errors to 39-16 in Nadal's favor, a segment that gave him the title on that day.
+Nadal stayed on nine unforced errors, while Fernando counted to 25, missing equally from both wings and usually in the pivotal moments that could have kept him in the encounter a couple of games longer.
+He also had 14 forced mistakes, and Nadal stayed on just seven, bringing the overall errors to 39-16 in Nadal's favor, a segment that gave him the title on that day.

-Rafa also had a clear 19-5 advantage in the exchanges with nine strokes or more, constructing the points more efficiently and staying away from mistakes, building a 21-15 lead in the mid-range rallies with five to eight shots.
+Rafa also had a clear 19-5 advantage in the exchanges with nine strokes or more, constructing the points more efficiently and staying away from mistakes to build a 21-15 lead in the mid-range rallies with five to eight shots.